 About the Program

-Interns at Make-A-Wish® Greater Los Angeles give of their time and talents to help bring hope, strength, and joy to children with life-threatening medical conditions.
+Interns at Make-A-Wish® Greater Los Angeles give of their time and talents to help bring hope, strength, and joy to children with critical illnesses.
 Our interns receive valuable training, knowledge, and hands-on experience working in a non-profit environment.

 All of our internships are unpaid.
 However, academic credit can be provided for students applying for our internship program (depending on specific criteria/requirements of the student’s educational institution).
 Our project-based internships provide opportunities to work with highly qualified professionals and strengthen new skills.
 All hired interns must successfully complete a background check prior to beginning their internship.